 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a young person's welfare.
 We will ensure that our concerns about our students are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the young person's welfare.

-Our Designated Safeguarding Lead is Sophie Murray and the Deputy Designated Safeguarding Leads are Anne Leahy and Gemma Newman.
+Our Designated Safeguarding Lead is Rachael Pollard.
+Our Deputy Designated Safeguarding Leads are Rachel Clement, Anne Leahy and Gemma Newman.

 The following policies are also available on the Academy Policies page